Table of Contents

 This is the main difference between Rummy and Rummy 500:

-In Rummy 500, Jokers are always used as wild cards, whereas in traditional Rummy, they are not used at all. |
+In Rummy 500, Jokers are always used as wild cards, whereas in traditional Rummy, they are seldom used. |

-In Rummy 500, Jokers are considered the highest-value card and can be used to replace any card in a run or set.
+In Rummy 500, Jokers are considered the highest-value cards and can be used to replace any card in a run or set.
 This can be advantageous as it allows players to complete a meld even if they are missing a specific card.

 Additionally, Jokers can also be used as part of a set or run, meaning players can use them to represent a card they already have in their hand.
 This flexibility adds an extra strategic element to the game as players must decide when to use their Jokers to their advantage.